aslamhadi/PosDjangoApi/README.md

-POS app using Django Rest Framework and Angularjs
+POS app api using Django Rest Framework
 =================================================

 ### How to run the app